An order out of nowhere: a new algorithm for infinite-domain CSPs: The NP-hard case

+{To show that it is uniformly continuous if $\sim$ has finite index, let $s_1,\dots,s_k\in S$ be a system of representatives for $\sim$.
+Then for all $n\geq 1$, the finite set $F=\{s_1,\dots,s_k\}^n$ determines the image of any $f\in\fD$ under the clone homomorphism, which is therefore uniformly continuous.} \end{proof}

 \begin{restatable}{lemma}{fundamentaltheorem} Let $\sA$ be a first-order reduct of\/ $\sH$ that is a model-complete core.
 Assume that $\CAH\subseteq \CAA$, and that $\CAH$ does not contain a binary function that acts as a semilattice operation on $\en$.
-Let $k\geq 1$ be so that $I_k/{\Aut(\sA)}$ has at least two elements, and let $(S,\sim)$ be a subfactor of $\CAA\actson I_k/{\Aut(\sA)}$ with $\Aut(\sA)$-invariant equivalence classes.
+Let $k\geq 1$ be so that $I_k/{\Aut(\sA)}$ has at least two elements, and let $(S,\sim)$ be a subfactor of $\CAA\actson I_k$ with $\Aut(\sA)$-invariant equivalence classes.
 Assume moreover that $\eta$ is a very smooth approximation of $\sim$ which is invariant under $\CA$.
 Then $\CA$ has a uniformly continuous clone homomorphism to $\CAA\actson S/{\sim}$. \end{restatable}

-\begin{proof} We can assume that $\CA$ contains an essential operation -- otherwise, $\CA$ has a uniformly continuous clone homomorphism to the clone of projections, and hence to any clone.
-For all $n\geq 1$ and all $1\leq i\leq n$, let $p_i^n\in\CA$ be an $n$-ary injection which is canonical with respect to $(\sH,<)$, acts like the $i$-th projection on $\en$, and follows the first coordinate for the order.
-These functions are easily obtained from the binary injection acting as a projection on $\en$ from~\Cref{prop:canonical_injection}.
-We define a map $\phi$ from $\CA$ to $\CAA\actson S/{\sim}$ as follows.
-For every $n\geq 1$ and every $n$-ary $f\in \CA$, we take any function $f'$ canonical on $(\sH,<)$ which is locally interpolated by $f$ modulo $\Aut(\sH,<)$, and then set $f'':=f'(p_1^n,\ldots,p_n^n)$; this function is an element of $\CAH$, and hence also of $\CAA$ by assumption.
-We set $\phi(f)$ to be $f''$ acting on $S/{\sim}$.
+\begin{proof} {If $\CA$ has a uniformly continuous clone homomorphism to the clone of projections, then it has such a homomorphism to any clone; hence we may assume otherwise.
+Then~\Cref{prop:canonical_injection} and~\Cref{lexicographic-projection} imply that $\CA$ contains for all $n\geq 1$ and all $1\leq i\leq n$ an $n$-ary injection $p_i^n$ which is canonical with respect to $(\sH,<)$, acts like the $i$th projection on $\en$, and acts lexicographically on the order.} {We define a map $\phi$ from $\CA$ to $\CAA$ and show that it satisfies the condition of~\Cref{generalized-fundamental} {(formally, we apply the theorem to the actions of those clones on $I_k$ and the map that $\phi$ induces between those actions)}.} For every $n\geq 1$ and every $n$-ary $f\in \CA$, we take any function $f'$ canonical on $(\sH,<)$ which is locally interpolated by $f$ modulo $\Aut(\sH,<)$, and then set {$\phi(f):=f'\circ (p_1^n,\ldots,p_n^n)$.
+This is an element of $\CAH$ by~\Cref{canonicity-projection} applied with $T=H^n$.}